Disperon QED: Disperon Effective Theory

 \subsection{Results for DET}

 To validate our method, we compare \ac{DET} at dimension 6 and dimension 8 as well as \OpenLoops{} in \ac{dp} and \ac{qp} against a calculation of the amplitude in Mathematica with arbitrary precision.
 To do this, we fix $\sqrt{s}=0.7\,{\rm GeV}$ and $t=-0.18\,{\rm GeV}$ and vary the disperon masses.
 Data and plots can be found at~\cite{McMule:data} \begin{quote} \url{https://mule-tools.gitlab.io/user-library/pion-pair/cmd/DETstudy.html} \end{quote} Here we consider three scenarios for \eepp{}: the single-dispersive ($pd$) contribution with a heavy disperon (Figure~\ref{fig:single-disp}); the double-dispersive ($dd$) contribution with one heavy disperon (Figure~\ref{fig:double-single-disp}); the double-dispersive contribution with two heavy disperons (Figure~\ref{fig:double-double-disp}).
+In each scenario, we evaluate the corresponding contribution to the integrand of the dispersive integral in~\eqref{eq:AfullFsQED}.
 We first notice that \OpenLoops{} in \ac{qp} is always accurate to at least ten digits which is more than sufficient for our needs.
 This also implies that similar tests for \eeppg{} will not require a full calculation in Mathematica for verification.
 We also see that \ac{dp} is not always sufficient, especially in the double-dispersive case, for larger values of the dispersion parameter.
 Regarding the calculation in \ac{DET}, we notice the power-law scaling in the ratio plots: the slope of the dimension-6 result is much flatter than that of dimension 6 combined with dimension 8 (which includes double insertions of dimension-6 operators).
 Furthermore, the double-dispersive contribution with two heavy disperons in Figure~\ref{fig:double-double-disp} clearly shows the necessity of including dimension-8 effects into \ac{DET}.
 In that case, the contribution at dimension 6 is exclusively given by the seagull diagrams that are suppressed by $m^2_e$.